A concise geometric proof of the three distance theorem: Introduction

-Throughout the 20th century, an intriguing array of proofs appeared, leaning heavily on the foundational pillars of elementary number theory.
-Concepts like continued fractions and combinatorics frequently used, with notable examples being highlighted in works like \cite{sos1958distribution}, \cite{swierczkowski1958successive}, \cite{halton1965distribution}, \cite{slater1967gaps}, \cite{van1988three}.
-Our paper finds its roots in this classical tradition.
-Pioneers Alessandri and Berth{\'e} recognizing the significance of these endeavors, meticulously wrote a survey paper \cite{alessandri1998three}, encapsulating the essence of previous works.
+In the 21st century, researchers adopted contemporary methodologies.
+Biringer and Schmidt \cite{biringer2008three} explored the Riemannian manifold, while Haynes, Koivusalo, Walton, and Sadun \cite{haynes2016gaps} examined CW-complexes.
+Marklof and Str{\"o}mbergsson \cite{marklof2017three} used the modular group with lattice structures, and Taha \cite{taha2017three} utilized properties of Farey fractions.
+Bockiting-Conrad, Kashina, Petersen, and Tenner \cite{Bockiting-Conrad2021} employed S{\'o}s permutations, and Nagata and Takei \cite{nagata2023} explored a two-dimensional version.

-In the 21st century, the community began to embrace more contemporary tools and methodologies.
-For instance, Biringer and Schmidt \cite{biringer2008three} ventured into the intricate realms of the Riemannian manifold.
-Haynes and team \cite{haynes2016gaps} delved into the multifaceted world of CW-complexes.
-Not to be left behind, Marklof and Str{\"o}mbergsson \cite{marklof2017three} amalgamated their understanding of the modular group with lattice structures, presenting yet another groundbreaking approach.
+Our contribution lies in providing a new geometric perspective on the three distance theorem.
+We demonstrate how the unit interval is divided by continuously varying $\alpha$, presenting a two-dimensional map that visualizes this process.
+This approach not only simplifies the understanding of the theorem but also provides an intuitive visual representation of the relationships involved.
+Our method unifies the understanding of the theorem for both irrational and rational numbers, thereby offering a comprehensive insight into the behavior of points on the unit interval.

-We give in this paper an elementary, short proof of the three distance theorem.
-We also show a simple proof of the three gap theorem, which is dual to it.
-Our unique point is that we showed how the unit interval is divided by continuously changing the value of $\alpha$ with $\alpha$ as a variable on a two-dimensional map.
+Traditionally, proofs have discussed $\alpha$ as a fixed specific value.
+However, our approach visualizes the division of the unit interval for varying $\alpha$, showing how it changes for different $\alpha$ values.
+This progression enables a shift from understanding discrete sets of values (specific rational and irrational $\alpha$) to a comprehensive understanding over the continuous range (all real numbers $\alpha$ between 0 and 1).
+This method reinforces the classical results and opens new avenues for a comprehensive understanding of the theorem across the entire set of real numbers, including both rational and irrational numbers.
+Additionally, we offer a straightforward proof of the three gap theorem, which serves as a dual to the three distance theorem.